 • That every employer has a duty to co-operate with other employers (e.g. exhibition organisers) when sharing a workplace, whether temporary or permanent

-• Understanding the Fire and Emergency procedures of the venue, which will be circulated to all exhibitors, and establishing the location of the Medical Centre within the venue
+• Understanding the Fire and Emergency procedures of the venue and establishing the location of the First Aid room within the venue

 • The need for all operatives to wear suitable protective clothing relevant to their job, which includes eye, ear, foot and hand protection